 Springdale, AR

-Marshallese high school students on a field trip to the UA (below), Benetick and Marcina share Marshallese history to a class at Har-Ber HS (above).
+Benetick and Marcina share Marshallese history to a class at Har-Ber HS

 Dennis Melong works with students at Hellstern Middle School.
 Carlnis Jerry leads a Marshallese History and Culture class.
 (MEI Photos)